 The Inner West suburb of Glebe is within walking distance of both Sydney’s CBD and trendy Newtown, the city’s melting pot for arts and culture.
 The University of Sydney is right around the corner from this budget hostel, which means there are plenty of opportunities to mingle with like-minded residents at an array of nearby pubs and bars.
 Spread across two Victorian-style buildings, The Village Glebe’s facilities are comfortable and clean.
 Of all hostels on this list, this one is perfect for a long-term stay, due to its desirable location and affordable price point.

-Looking to experience Australia’s epic wildlife, pristine beaches and unforgettable bush trails?
-Sydney – Pittwater YHA is only accessible via a short ferry ride and presents a truly unique opportunity to see the real Australia.
-Located on the hillside of the Ku-ring-gai Chase National Park, about an hour’s drive north of the CBD, this budget hostel is ideal for anyone who wants to escape the city for a few days and swap museums and bars for bushwalks and water sports.
+Looking to experience Australia’s epic wildlife, pristine beaches and unforgettable bushwalks?
+Sydney, Pittwater Eco-YHA is only accessible via a short ferry ride and presents a unique opportunity to see the real Australia.
+Located on the hillside of the Ku-ring-gai Chase National Park, about an hour’s drive north of the CBD, this budget hostel is ideal for anyone who wants to escape the city for a few days and swap museums and bars for walks and water sports.
 It’s almost guaranteed you’ll spot a kangaroo or 20, although wildlife-watching in Australia never comes without a few spiders, too.
-Be brave, though – this wilderness is worth it.
+Be brave – this wilderness is worth it.

 Mark Nayler contributed additional reporting to this article.